machitgarha/parvaj/README.md

 ### To-Do

--   Distribute in other probably-better formats, like Phar or AppImage.
-With Phar, users would get rid of installing Composer (particularly useful for Windows users).
-Having an AppImage format could be even better: An average Linux user does not need to install anything, and everything (even GHDL or GtkWave) could be bundled into the package.
+-   Distribute as AppImage.
+No need to install PHP, or even with a seperated statically-bundled version, no need to install GHDL or GTKWave, just download and run it.

 ## License